kanishka-linux/hlspy/README.md

 2. web.getcookie_string() : get cookies

 3. web.get_window_object() : gets widget of webview.
-Users need to close the widget manually once desired information has been obtained, otherwise every widget will remain active in the background and will consume memory.
+Users need to close the widget manually using command **web.get_window_object().close()** once desired information has been obtained, otherwise every widget will remain active in the background and will consume memory.

 Sample code is located in **sample** directory.
 Users can directly execute the program if hlspy is installed properly with PyQt5 5.9+.